Loading...

 Physical Activity

-Engage in light physical activity, like a walk, after eating the ladoo to help your body use up the blood sugar more effectively.
+Engage in light physical activity, such as a short walk, after consuming the ladoo to help your muscles use up some of the sugar.

 Mindful Eating